Rishi Sunak, heir apparent who ran afoul of Boris Johnson

 The status was legal but it looked bad at a time when Sunak was raising the taxes of millions of Britons.
 Sunak also was criticized for holding onto his American Green Card — which signifies an intent to settle in the U.S. — for two years after he became Britain’s finance minister.
 Sunak was cleared of wrongdoing, but the revelations still hurt.

-Sunak also was fined by police, along with Johnson and some 50 others, for attending a party in the prime minister’s office in 2020 that broke coronavirus lockdown rules.
+Sunak also was fined by police, along with Johnson and more than 80 others, for attending a party in the prime minister’s office in 2020 that broke coronavirus lockdown rules.
 He said he had attended inadvertently and briefly.

 Sunak's leadership campaign has been the most professional of any contender, from a slick launch video to a coterie of aides to marshal support.